 Criminologia Forense - Qualification awarded: Diploma d'Especialització/Diploma de Postgrau (Degree Universitat Barcelona)

 This introduction to the creation and application of English law begins by asking ‘What is the law?’; teaches you to find, read, interpret and apply the law; and introduces the techniques of practical legal research.
 Ideal if you’re considering a legal career, it provides a brief overview of constitutional principles, criminal law, human rights, and the law of contract and tort.
-You will then study the terminology and sources of law, legal research and the workings of the European Union (EU) in depth.

-This course examines the Foundations of Legal Knowledge in land law, equity and trusts.
+This module examines the Foundations of Legal Knowledge in land law, equity and trusts.
 It considers the legal definition of land; the meaning of land ownership; how unregistered and registered titles to land are proved; and rules relating to trusts of land.
 You’ll also explore co-ownership and rights that can be acquired by third parties over land, including easements, covenants and mortgages – covering freehold and leasehold estates.

-This course considers the characteristics of modern employment law relating to individuals.
+This module considers the characteristics of modern employment law relating to individuals.
 It looks at the characteristics of a contract of employment and issues relating to claims for breach of contract, unfair dismissal and redundancy.
 It also examines discrimination legislation relating to employment rights, and how the law has developed ‘family-friendly’ rights to employees.

 Since its first edition in 2005, the International Summer University has gained increasing global recognition.
 We are proud to again be the host to students from all over the world this summer.
 Our courses, all of them taught in English, are designed to challenge and inspire participants in highly popular fields of intellectual property and biotechnology.